fersuapin/twitter-spark-kafka-sentiment-analysis/README.txt

 ## Run the Spark Notebook

-## Query the data from MariaDB using your visualization application of choice by connecting to the Database.
+## Query the data from MariaDB using your visualization application of choice by connecting to the Database